mahkamehy/Developing-HDL-program/README.md

 for reproducing the results.
 The SQL query folder contains sql codes for reproducing result from Stack Exchange forums.

 # Data description
-The data can be found in the data directory, which contains six files:
+The data can be found in the data directory, which contains four files:
-Dataset SO: the file contains all the extracted data from Stack Overflow forum.
+*Dataset SO*: the file contains all the extracted data from Stack Overflow forum.
 It used for topic modeling implementation Dataset EE: the file contains all the extracted data from Electrical Engineering forum.
 It used foe topic modeling implementation.
 Topic_modeling_result_HDL_SO: the file contains topic modeling result for SO Topic_modeling_result_HDL_EE the file contains topic modeling result for EE